 You can, on the other hand, upgrade your ticket at any time, provided you upgrade within 14 days of first use and you have additional entitlements on the ticket; Park Hopper does not have to be added at the time of ticket purchase.

 Additional Entitlements?
 Days left!
-If you purchased a 5-day ticket, you can not add a 6th day to your ticket after you have used your 5th day.
+If you purchased a 5-day ticket, you can not add a 6th day to your ticket after you have used your 5th day (entered the park, and turned around to Guest Relations in the afternoon).
 Your ticket no longer holds additional entitlements, ie It is all dried up.
-You may, however, purchase more days or upgrade your ticket to Park Hopper Pass, during the 5th day, or anytime before that.
-You must make all additionals before you leave on the day that your ticket no longer has entitlement value.
+You may, however, purchase more days or upgrade your ticket to Park Hopper Pass before scanning your ticket on the 5th day, or anytime before that.

 Why?
 Once upon a time, guests gave away their used tickets and illegal vendors added days at the cheaper price and sold them to unsuspecting guests.
 This is illegal and against Disney Policy.
 By changing the rules, vendors no longer have the ability to add days without the original guest’s knowledge.